World Trade Organisation Meaning, Origin, Rounds and Objectives

 WTO: World Trade Organisation

-The primary purpose of the founders in establishing the World Trade Organisation (WTO) was to monitor and foster international trade, providing a framework for the global trading system.
+The primary purpose of the founder countries in establishing the World Trade Organisation (WTO) was to monitor and foster international trade, which would provide a framework for the global trading system.
 The organisation officially commenced on January 1, 1995, under the Marrakech Agreement, replacing the General Agreement on Tariffs and Trade (GATT), which commenced in 1947.
-76 Governments became members of the WTO on its first day.
+76 Governments became members of the WTO on its very first day.

-The World Trade Organisation deals with the regulation of trade between participating countries; it provides a framework for negotiating and formalising trade agreements, and a dispute resolution process aimed at enforcing participants’ adherence to WTO agreements which are signed by representatives of member governments and ratified by their parliaments.
+The World Trade Organisation regulates trade between participating countries; it provides a framework for negotiating and formalising trade agreements and a dispute resolution process to enforce participants’ adherence to WTO agreements signed by representatives of member governments and approved by their parliaments.
 Most of the issues that the WTO focuses on are derived from previous trade negotiations, particularly from the Uruguay Round held in 1986-1994.

 Difference between GATT and WTO